A walk through cinema history! These feature films are free to watch online.

 A satirical political comedy in which Charlie Chaplin plays both a Jewish barber and a dictator modeled on Adolf Hitler, using humor to confront the rise of fascism in Europe.
 Marking Chaplin’s first true sound film after a career in silent cinema, it blends comedy with bold political commentary, ending with one of the most famous speeches in film history.

-Dragonwyck (1946) is a gothic psychological drama about a young governess, a wealthy, aristocratic landowner, and the eerie, oppressive world of his opulent estate.
+A gothic psychological drama about a young governess, a wealthy, aristocratic landowner, and the eerie, oppressive world of his opulent estate.
 The film was the first to portray disordered eating, both overeating and undereating, as a means of feeling a sense of control within a suffocating environment.
+It is also a notable early portrayal of spousal narcissistic abuse and control.

 This Pulitzer Prize-winning play, first performed in 1947, tells the story of Blanche DuBois (Vivian Leigh), a fragile and fading Southern belle who moves in with her sister Stella and brutish brother-in-law Stanley Kowalski (Marlon Brando) in New Orleans.
 The story explores themes of illusion vs. reality, mental illness, class conflict, and sexual tension, ultimately leading to Blanche’s tragic psychological breakdown.

 The last film of the great Lucille Ball sheds light on the plight of low-income elderly women, who make up an increasing percentage of America's homeless population.
-A young woman befriends a homeless older woman living on the streets of NYC.
-Lucy spent time with unhoused people to better understand their experiences and insisted on filming on location for authenticity, reportedly fainting several times in the summer heat.
+A young woman (Jennifer Connelly from Labyrinth (1986) befriends a homeless older woman living on the streets of NYC.

-Two years later, Jack Nicholson and Meryl Streep gave equally powerful performances in Ironweed, a story of homeless lovers trying to survive the streets together.
+Two years later, Jack Nicholson and Meryl Streep gave equally powerful performances in Ironweed, a story of homeless lovers trying to survive together.